 Containing just 10 grams of carbohydrates, this alternative is pretty fulfilling is cooked well and can easily fit into your keto routine.
 Make sure you check out this wonderful spaghetti squash recipe to surprise a gathering of friends or bring it along to your next potluck!

 Made of konjac root and tofu, Tofu Shirataki brings together the best of both worlds, being both vegan and gluten-free.
-High in fiber as well as Omega-3, Tofu Shirataki noodles are low-calorie and keto-friendly.
+High in fibre as well as Omega-3, Tofu Shirataki noodles are low-calorie and keto-friendly.

 The tofu adds to the otherwise slippery texture of Shirataki noodles and you won’t know the difference between them and regular pasta or ramen.
-We have featured House Foods Tofu Shirataki fettucine here.
+We have featured House Foods Tofu Shirataki Fettucine here.
 You can also shop for other variants on their website, which is teeming with innovative products made from this blend.
 Slightly chewier than regular Shirataki, you might find it a welcome change in your keto diet.

-Now that we have introduced you to the A-Z of chickpea pasta, you might still want to savor it once in a while despite it not being exactly keto-friendly.
+Now that we have introduced you to the A-Z of chickpea pasta, you might still want to savour it once in a while despite it not being exactly keto-friendly.
 However, make sure that you are teaming it up with ample calorie burn-off so that you can still enjoy chickpea pasta while you are in ketosis.

 One-Pot Chickpea Pasta with Smoky Tomato Sauce

 - Chickpea Pasta or any other pasta alternative (Wheat, shirataki, brown rice- anything will work actually)